THE HISTORY OF CSC

 THE BEGINNINGS OF A MOVEMENT

-1989: Cardinal Ratzinger silenced Foz for one year and forced him to step down as director of the program.
+1989: Cardinal Ratzinger silenced Fox for one year and forced him to step down as director of the program.

-1991: Fox was expelled from the cominican Order and the program at Holy Names was terminated.
+1991: Fox was expelled from the Dominican Order and the program at Holy Names was terminated.

 CSC FORMATION PERIOD 2005-2009

 2006: June, A steering committee met in Oakland for two days.
-The committee was formed of former D.Min students, CS leaders and individuals who served on the Board of Friends of Creation Spirituality.
+The committee was formed of former DMin students, CS leaders and individuals who served on the Board of Friends of Creation Spirituality.
 Through a guided discernment practice, the group developed a consensus that yes, there was a growing need for alternative churches and communities (in addition to mainline churches) that offered creation spirituality practice.
+Matthew Fox, ,Susan Coppage Evans, Mel Bricker, Debra Martin, Jo An Gaines, John Keefer, Karen Ray, Debra Amaral, Ann Dean, Philip Hoku Harmon, Bill Gordan, Matt Henry

 2007, February, CSC was incorporated as non-profit in Colorado with this mission and vision: